-Subject to adjustment under Section 15, the aggregate number of shares of Common Stock that may be initially issued pursuant to the Plan is 2,000,000.
+Subject to adjustment under Section 15, the aggregate number of shares of Common Stock that may be initially issued pursuant to the Plan is 1,500,000.
 The total number of shares of Common Stock described in the preceding sentence shall be available for issuance under Incentive Stock Options.
-Shares of Common Stock underlying any outstanding stock option or other award granted under the Prior Plan or any other predecessor employee stock plan of the Company that is forfeited, terminated or cancelled for any reason without issuance of such shares, including an award that is settled in cash or shares underlying an award that are surrendered or tendered to the Company for payment of an exercise price or to cover taxes, shall be cancelled and will not be available for future grant under the Plan.
-From and after the Effective Date, no new awards will be made under the Prior Plan.
+Shares of Common Stock underlying any outstanding stock option or other award granted under the Prior Plans or any other predecessor employee stock plan of the Company that is forfeited, terminated or cancelled for any reason without issuance of such shares, including an award that is settled in cash or shares underlying an award that are surrendered or tendered to the Company for payment of an exercise price or to cover taxes, shall be cancelled and shall not be available for future grant under the Plan.
+From and after the Effective Date, no new awards shall be made under the Prior Plans.
 Shares issued under the Plan may consist in whole or in part of authorized but unissued shares, treasury shares, or shares purchased on the open market or otherwise, all as determined by the Company from time to time.
-No later than the end of the Transition Period, the maximum number of shares for each type of Stock-based Award, and the maximum amount of cash for any cash-based Award, intended to constitute "performance-based compensation" under Code Section 162(m) granted to any Grantee in any specified period shall be established by the Company and approved by the Company's stockholders.